localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 ### All-new LocalStack Desktop Application

-We're excited to announce the release of the **LocalStack Desktop Application**, our cross-platform Desktop client for local cloud development & testing.
+We're excited to announce the release of the **LocalStack Desktop Application**, our cross-platform Desktop client.
 The Desktop Application features an intuitive user interface, with local [Resource Browser](https://docs.localstack.cloud/user-guide/web-application/resource-browser/) for 30+ AWS services and a simplified way to manage LocalStack containers and logs.
 The new Desktop Application replaces the LocalStack Cockpit, streamlining the developer experience and making our cloud emulator tooling more accessible.
 [Download it for free and get started!](https://app.localstack.cloud/download).

 {{< img-simple src="localstack-desktop-resource-browser.png" width=300 alt="Image of LocalStack Desktop Application showcasing the local AWS Resource Browsers">}}